That time I went all in on my [ex-boyfriend's] big dream

 There was a part of me that was angry with myself for overriding my very first gut instinct for so long.

-It took a lot of courage to listen to the little voice that just wasn't happy and stop listening to the part of me that wanted people to admire me or wanted to hike at least 1,000 miles or was certain that there was more I could learn from the experience.
+It took a lot of courage to listen to the little voice that just wasn't happy and stop listening to the part of me that wanted people to admire me or wanted to hike at least 1,000 miles (If Cheryl Strayed, the author of Wild, can hike 1,100 miles, so can I) or was certain that there was more I could learn from the experience.

 I realize now that me just not liking it was always enough.